IJSComplexMatter/cddm/doc/quickstart.rst

 By default the size of each level in multilevel data is 16, so we have 16 time delays for each level, and there are 63 times 32 unique k values.
 The multi_level part of the data has 5 levels, the length of corr_multi varies, and depends on the length of the video.

 Normalization
 +++++++++++++

+There are two or three extra arrays in the lin_data and multi_data tuples.
+What comes after the count data depends on the normalization procedure and the method that is used in the calculation of the correlation function.
+Different normalization procedures are implemented and there are different ways to calculate the correlation function.
+This will be covered in detail later.
 Normally, you won't work with raw correlation data and you will perform normalization using:

 .. doctest::